Scientific: Acacia redolens

 Sunset

-Landscape Use: Xeric landscape design themes only, sprawling large scale ground cover for expansive spaces, freeway and interstate embankments.
+Landscape Use: Oasis or xeric landscape design themes only as large scale landscape ground cover.
+This is a sprawling, prostrate, ground cover shrub for expansive spaces such as freeway and interstate embankments.

-Growth Habit: Stiffly branched, fast growth rate to a horizontal spread of 30' (mostly 10' to 20').
-Can eventually 'billow' to heights of 4' to 6', though low growing cultivars stay at 2' tall.
-Has a tendency to build up a stiff array of dead branches (thatch) underneath it's canopy with age.
+Growth Habit: Evergreen, woody, broadleaf perennial shrub, short-lived (15 to 20 years maximum), stiffly branched, fast growth rate with a horizontal spread of 30-feet wide (mostly 10 to 20 feet).
+Can eventually 'billow' to heights of 4- to 6-feet tall, though low growing cultivars stay at 2-feet tall.
+Has a tendency to build up a, unattractive, stiff array of dead branches underneath its foliar canopy with age.

-Foliage/texture: Lanceolate shaped phyllodes that vary in length (2" to 6") and color (grey green to green); medium texture.
+Foliage/Texture: Lanceolate shaped phyllodes that vary in length (2- to 6-inches long) and color (grey green to green); medium texture.

-Flowers & fruits: Flowers yellow borne in axillary meristems, not particularly showy.
+Flowers & Fruits: Flowers yellow borne at axillary meristems, not particularly showy.
 Fruit is a inconspicuous, non-descript pod.

 Temperature: Heat-loving and cold tolerant to 15oF.